 Amilla Fushi Maldives Resort and Residences may have temporarily paused operations due to the Covid-19 pandemic – but the Amilla Islanders are finding ways to continue sharing their wellness expertise with the world.

-As a ‘conscious luxury’ resort with a strong emphasis upon wellness, Amilla Maldives has a host of health, dietary and lifestyle expertise which its guests adore.
+As a ‘conscious luxury’ resort with a strong emphasis on wellness, Amilla Maldives has a host of health, dietary, and lifestyle expertise that its guests adore.
 But since the Islanders can’t currently help guests improve their wellness, they decided to take the Amilla experience online.
 Today, more than ever, the importance of staying healthy and looking after one’s mental health is on everyone’s minds.
 So the Islanders would like to share some simple steps that everybody can take at home.